gap-system/ReleaseTools/README.md

    off the page, you will not be able to see the token again.
 You therefore should store it somewhere, e.g. with option 3 in the following list.

 There are multiple ways to tell the `release` script what your token is.
-In order of their precedence (from highest to lowest), these are:
+In order of their precedence from lowest to highest:

-1. Use the `--token` command line option:
-    ```
-    ./release --token VALUE ...
-    ```
+1. **Recommended**: Create a file `~/.github_shell_token` containing your token and nothing else.
+If you do this, make sure this file is not readable by other users, i.e., run `chmod 0600 ~/.github_shell_token`.

+2. Add the token to your git config, by setting `github.token`.
+As usual with git config entries, you can set this globally in your `~/.gitconfig` or locally for each clone (which can be handy if you need different tokens for different projects).
+You can set the token via the following commands (for details, please refer to `git help config`):

+        git config github.token VALUE           # for the current project git config --global github.token VALUE  # globally

-2. Set the environment variable `TOKEN` to the token value.
+3. Set the environment variable `TOKEN` to the token value.
    This is mainly useful in scripts.
 E.g.
-    ```

         TOKEN=VALUE ./release ...
-    ```

-3. Add the token to your git config, by setting `github.token`.
-As usual with git config entries, you can set this globally in your `~/.gitconfig` or locally for each clone (which can be handy if you need different tokens for different projects).
-You can set the token via the following commands:
-    ```
-    git config github.token VALUE           # for the current project
-    git config --global github.token VALUE  # globally
-    ```
-   For details, please refer to `git help config`.

-4. Create a file `~/.github_shell_token` containing your token and nothing else.
-   If you do this, make sure this file is not readable by other users, i.e., run `chmod 0600 ~/.github_shell_token`
+4. Use the `--token` command line option:

+        ./release --token VALUE ...

 ## Contact